-Unfortunately, I have met with many different sports medicine providers since I have been running.
-(I am using the term “sports medicine provider” when talking about the fields of physical therapy, chiropractic, orthopedics, podiatry, etc).
-Over the past 10 years I have been to 2 podiatrists, 2 orthopedists, 2 physical therapists, and 4 chiropractors.
+As you probably know, I have met with many different sports medicine providers since I have been running.
+Over the past 10 years I have been to probably a dozen or more chiropractors, PTs, and sports medicine doctors.
 I have learned quite a bit about what I am looking for in a provider and what works the best for me.
-A few years ago, I was just searching for providers online and didn’t really know what I was getting myself into.
+When I was dealing with my first running injury, I was just searching for providers online and didn’t really know what I was getting myself into.
 I thought I would share some tips I have learned over the years.
 Hopefully if you are trying to find someone to help you prevent an injury or recover quickly this will help you find a good fit the first time!

 1. Get a recommendation from someone in your area.